-- When the Command Prompt open, type the following command and hit enter.sfc /scannow
+- When the Command Prompt opens, type the following command and hit Enter:

-- System File Checker will scan the protected system files for any missing or corrupted files and replace it with cached files from the local hard drive.
+- System File Checker will scan the protected system files for any missing or corrupted files and replace them with cached files from the local hard drive.

 - The process can take a few minutes to an hour depending on your PC.